da-luce/ece4760_final_project/webpage/index.md

 ![Top-down view of the entire system (cardboard shroud in place to protect against wire entanglement)](mech3.jpeg)

 In addition to the above software and hardware components, user-experience was a major component of this project.
-Three buttons making up a state machine allowed for easy control over the ToF sensor.
+Three buttons allowed for easy user control over the ToF sensor.
 Most notably, a state button was utilized to control and calibrate the ToF and initiate scanning.
-Moreover, the optical interrupt functioned as a "button"; it was triggered when the ToF moved into the correct position.
-A reset/clear screen button was implemented to reset the ToF measurements and an emergency motor stop button was implemented for safety purposes.
+Moreover, the optical interrupter functioned as a "button"; it was triggered when the ToF moved into the correct position.
+A reset/clear screen button was implemented to reset the ToF measurements, and an emergency motor stop button was implemented for safety purposes (e.g., to stop the motor on command).

 Lastly, VGA graphics were implemented to display the ToF measurements.
 Concentric circles were drawn on the VGA to indicate readable distance measurements, and a bar was drawn to display signal rate measurements.
 Distance measurements from the ToF sensor were reported in mm while signal rate, which measures the intensity of the signal received by the sensor from its reflected photons, was reported in milli-Mega Counts per Second (@KVAM_2019).
 Each photon received by the sensor is a count for this measurement (@KVAM_2019).
-Interestingly, graphical depictions of both measurements highlighted a correlation between accuracy and increased signal rate value.
-Below is an image displaying the graphical VGA display of our ToF setup:
+Interestingly, graphical depictions of both measurements highlighted a correlation between accuracy and increased signal rate.
+Below are images displaying the graphical VGA displays of our ToF setup:

 ![Concentric circles indicating distance, no points collected](graphics1.png)